-The Bank will never contact you requesting personal information such as your social security number, credit, debit or ATM card numbers, PINs, passwords, usernames, or account numbers.
-Under no circumstance will the bank contact you to request this type of personal information.
+The Bank will never contact you requesting personal information such as your social security number, credit, debit or ATM card numbers, PIN numbers, passwords, usernames, or account numbers.
+Under no circumstance will the bank request this type of personal information.